SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-sharepoint-hosted-sharepoint-add-ins.md

    > If you see that message, sign out of the Microsoft account you were using and try again.
 If you still get the message, clear your browser cache or switch to **InPrivate Browsing** and then fill out the form.

-   After you finish the signup process, your browser opens the Office 365 installation page.
+   After you finish the sign-up process, your browser opens the Office 365 installation page.
 Select the Admin icon to open the admin center page.

    *Figure 2.
 Office 365 admin center page*